Why social responsibility matters

 All of these concerns have highlighted the need for transparency in the seafood sector across the whole value chain, from the people consuming the fish back to the fishers who produced or captured it.
 The increased focus on ethics and human rights in the seafood industry represents an intention to safeguard the rights of the fishers, rather than (or as well as) the fish and the oceans.
 Any approach to sustainable seafood, whether in codes of practice or labelling initiatives, should now incorporate social as well as environmental dimensions.

 In addition there are increasing legal imperatives for organisations to identify and address labour abuses in their supply chains.
 New laws and regulations are emerging that are holding organisations to account for their role in modern slavery, both within their organisation and within their supply chain.
 This is part of a growing trend around non-financial and mandatory reporting regimes.
 And this is happening globally.

 The new UK Modern Slavery Act is a prime example.
 It requires companies to report on their measures to prevent and eradicate slavery and human trafficking in their supply chains.
 These modern slavery statements, which have to be evident on the home page of a business’s website, will be examined, ranked and scored by clients, customers, prospective clients, investors and NGOs.
 Companies will be rated against legal compliance, length and the degree to which they publicly disclose policies, standards and management approaches to mitigating forced labour in their supply chains and in accordance with the UN Guiding Principles.

 In addition there are voluntary initiatives which complement these legislative requirements and mandatory reporting regimes.
 These are usually operating at a sector or geographic level and allow organisations to collaborate and share resources.

-To find out more about this complex issue these useful generic reports provide more general information.
+Further info - to find out more about this complex issue these useful generic reports provide more general information: